TN 3 (04-24)

 • Determine whether the individual's health insurance pays for the prescribed treatment.
 Consider whether the insurance provides coverage of the prescribed treatment at a level the individual can afford.

 • Follow your local business process to identify potential local community resources (i.e., clinics, charitable organizations, public assistance agencies).
-In most states, this means you must consult with the DDS public relations officer (PRO), and the PRO will consult directly with the individual regarding any potential assistance.
+In most states, this means you must consult with the DDS professional relations officer (PRO), and the PRO will consult directly with the individual regarding any potential assistance.
 Several DDSs have their own lists or links to websites that they encourage staff to use.
 Other DDSs use a SharePoint that contains the state’s resource information.
 Always document the results of the PRO consultation or other efforts made.

 c.
 Incapacity